zflohr/ohio-state-university/core-interpreter/README.md

               each integer must be on a separate line.
 This file must not contain empty lines.
 If the Core interpreter executes a `read` statement, it will consume as many integers from the data file as there are identifiers in the `read` statement.

+Example programs and data can be found [here](example-input).
+To run the first example program with example data as input, run the following command from the src/ directory:

+          python3 interpret.py ../example-input/program_1.core ../example-input/data.txt

 ## BNF Grammar for Core